M.S. Dhoni: The Untold Story: Marketing

 The filmmakers organised large promotions, which later helped the movie register good advance booking.
 A teaser trailer was released on 15 March 2016, in conjunction with the commencement of the 2016 ICC World Twenty20.
 The first official poster was released on 7 July 2016, on Dhoni's 35th birthday.
 In late September 2016, the cast flew to Chennai to promote the film where Dhoni and Rajput met veteran actor Rajinikanth at his residence and discussed the film.

 Maruti Suzuki released two MS Dhoni inspired special edition of Alto cars – the Alto 800 and Alto K10 – as part of the company's association with the film.
 The two cars were unveiled by Dhoni and R S Kalsi, Maruti Suzuki India Executive Director of Marketing and Sales in Hyderabad on 24 September.
 As a part of the association, Maruti Suzuki ran a series of customer engagement activities on social media.

 The film recouped around ₹900 million (US$13.5 million) before its release via multiple platforms and ancillary; ₹550 million (US$8.2 million) from satellite rights; ₹200 million (US$3 million) from endorsement brands; ₹100 million (US$1.5 million) for overseas distribution rights; and ₹50 million (US$750,920) for music rights.

 Internationally, the film was released in 60 countries across 1,000 screens in conjunction with its Indian premiere.
 According to Vijay Singh, that marks the biggest-ever release for a Hindi film in Tamil and Telugu and one of the widest for any Indian film internationally.
 It was released in key markets including the United States and Canada and the U.K. and in the other regular Bollywood diaspora markets in South East Asia, Africa and Europe.
 Through a chain of distributors the film also went out in non-regular Bollywood territories such as Japan, Spain, France, Hungary, Poland, the Philippines and the West Indies.

+M.S.
+Dhoni: The Untold Story Game, a cricket sports mobile video game developed by Hungama Gameshastra Pvt.
+Ltd. (a joint venture of Hungama and Gameshastra) was also released a tie-in item to the film.